 We often get asked if it’s OK to wash dogs with human shampoo, or a more sensitive version, such as baby shampoo.
 We always recommend specialist dog shampoo – and there’s a really good reason for this.

 Human products are designed for human hair and skin, which has a very different make-up to canine coats and skin which have a higher pH balance.
-Using human products could result in dry, itchy or irritated skin, making your dog uncomfortable and prone to scratching.
+Using human products could result in dry, itchy or irritated skin, making your dog uncomfortable and prone to scratching or dandruff.
 If your pooch is struggling with the itch, try our YuMEGA Itchy Dog supplement - it’s packed with soothing essential omega oils to help soothe that itch.

 Gentle dog shampoos are ideal, and there’s a huge range of them on the market.
 They’re not expensive, particularly if you’re only bathing your dog once in a while.
 What’s more, you can choose a shampoo which is designed for your dog’s hair type – long, short, wiry – they’re all out there!